 There are plenty of resources out there on this topic, but remember things like:

 - H1 tags for titles, h2 for subtitles, etc with main keywords first

 - Meta tags including OG share tags that use real content like product title, image, description, and price

 - Link text with keywords of the page it links to

-- Image need alt text with good keywords
+- The image needs alt text with good keywords

-- Image and file names should be descriptive and include main keyword(s)
+- Image and file names should be descriptive and include the main keyword(s)